Skip to main content

 The data flywheel concept is straightforward in theory: as a system collects more data, its AI models perform better, which attracts more usage, which generates more data, which further improves performance.
 Each cycle widens the gap between the data-rich operator and the one who hasn't started.

-Dual Boot Partners describes the dynamic this way: "Early AI deployments generate productivity and revenue growth; those gains fund more ambitious AI programs; those programs require better data, AI tools, and operating models, which support more impactful agentic AI systems, creating a reinforcing flywheel that looks less like a series of projects and more like a compounding asset base that competitors cannot quickly replicate."
+Dual Boot Partners describes the dynamic this way: early AI deployments generate productivity and revenue growth; those gains fund more ambitious AI programs; those programs require better data, AI tools, and operating models, which in turn support more impactful agentic AI systems.
+The result is a compounding asset base that competitors cannot quickly replicate - less a series of discrete projects and more an accumulating structural lead.

 Insight